-Although not a statutory requirement, the LPA advise applicants that where possible the submitted documents include a Biodiversity Gain Statement.
-This will help the LPA to understand how BNG will be delivered, including the use or potential use of of-site provision.
+A Biodiversity Gain Statement is a requirement of the LPAs validation checklist.
+The purpose of the Biodiversity Gain Statement is to help the LPA to understand how BNG will be delivered, including the use or potential use of of-site provision.
 It is especially important that the proposed use of statutory credits is flagged with the LPA as early as possible (see below).

 It is recommended that the Biodiversity Gain Statement is drafted to support the completion and submission of the statutory metric to at least baseline condition value.
 It is recognised that a Biodiversity Gain Statement for minor development is likely to require less depth of detail than that for a major development.
-That said, the Biodiversity Gain Statement should include as a minimum the following: